elblinkin/Behat-Sauce/README.md

     bin/behat-sauce --tunnel

-Make sure you have satisfied all the requirements needed to run [Sacue Connect](https://saucelabs.com/docs/ondemand/connect) before using.
+Make sure you have satisfied all the requirements needed to run [Sauce Connect](https://saucelabs.com/docs/ondemand/connect) before using.

 Copyright
 ---------